AndreaNardinocchi/-SETU-Web-Development/README.md

 This page is a blog embedded into the website and users can see 4 articles at present on a 'two column' layout on the left and an 'aside' layout on the right column where the 'Latest Articles' should be rendered (only Lorem Ipsum content has been used in there as a sample).

-By clicking on the first two article boxes on the top, the user will open up 2 articles, whilst the 2 at the bottom do not have contnet at present:
+By clicking on the first two article boxes on the top, the user will open up 2 articles, whilst the 2 at the bottom do not have content, at present (they just redirect to the Home page):

 <img width="500" alt="image" src="https://github.com/AndreaNardinocchi/-SETU-Web-Development/assets/51911079/69d6f126-33f3-460e-b05c-196aebebf943">